microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgRiskyUserHistory.md

 ```

 ### -UserId
-The id of the user.
+The ID of the user.

 ```yaml
 Type: System.String